Dan Hurdle and Leah Spaulding – Safety Services Company

 As with all financial investments, close attention and care should be given to your account.
-Almost every Contractor Management Account requires some sort of financial transaction, from yearly subscriptions, initial start-up costs, or for certain features (such as an ISNetworld® subscription or PEC®’s Contractor Assistance Program® and Training Tracker™ subscriptions).
+Almost every Contractor Management Account requires some sort of financial transaction, from yearly subscriptions, initial start-up costs, or for certain custom features that are required by the owner clients.
 The worst thing that a contractor can do is pay for an account on a Contractor Management Account website and not utilize it to its full capability.
-No company enjoys throwing money down the drain.
 Bringing your account to a passing score and maintaining that score can guarantee you a return on your initial investment costs!

 4. Greater Market Share

-When you have a 100% compliant account, it can be easier to reach out to new markets and connect to new owner clients.
-It is important to note that although owner clients cannot view what grades you have with other owner clients on ISN®, they are able to view your account and compare it to their requirements.
+When you have a fully compliant account, it can be easier to reach out to new markets and connect to new owner clients.
+It is important to note that although owner clients cannot view what grades you have with other owner clients, they are able to view your account and compare it to their requirements.
 This means a prospective owner client can see how your programs stack up against their requirements.
-Not all owner clients grade on the same criteria, but having an account that is at 100% compliance with one owner client can make it much easier to become compliant with another.
+Not all owner clients grade on the same criteria, but having an account that is at in compliance with one owner client can make it much easier to become compliant with another.

 Ultimately, being highly visible, accountable, expanding your company to new markets, and investing in a third party prequalification account all lead to the most important reason of all: winning contracts and increasing profit.
 Having a compliant account will definitely make you more desirable to prospective owner clients.
 In fact, once an owner client finds a contractor that they like, and that meets their requirements, they will typically continue to use them for future projects – meaning consistent work from a great company!
 It is not uncommon for owner clients to utilize third party pre-qualifiers for projects that venture into the multimillion dollar range.
 With a compliant account, you can put yourself higher on the list of eligible contractors.
 All this boils down to winning more contracts, completing more projects, and increasing revenue for your business.
 There is nothing to lose!